nathanv629/CS-Courses/README.md

 # CS-Courses
-Class projects and assignments for CS courses and Coursera specializations.
+Class projects and assignments for CS and Coursera courses.